sbancuz/Appunti/Artificial intelligence.md

 The Greek philosopher Aristotle was one of the first to attempt to codify **right thinking**, that is, irrefutable reasoning process.
 His syllogisms provided patterns for argument structures that always yielded correct conclusions when given correct premise.
 With these laws, the field of [[Logic]] was born and after the years many systems to describe relations about the objects in the world were created.

 Logic requires knowledge of the world that is **certain**, a condition that may not always be true.
 Here the theory of [[Probability]] fills in the gaps.
-This, however, is not enough to develop an AI -- what we constructed here is effectively just a machine that predicts the future -- To enact these calculation we need [[Rational Agents]] that can actually perform these tasks.
+This, however, is not enough to develop an AI -- what we constructed here is effectively just a machine that predicts the future -- To enact these calculation we need [[Agents]] that can actually perform these tasks.
 ### Limited rationality

 The problem with a *perfect AI* is that perfect rationality is not always feasible, there are constraints on the computations [[Complexity of an algorithm]] that are just too high.